ashneet27/movie-review-prediction-api/README.md

 🎉 Great job!
 The application should now be running at `http://localhost:8000` 🎉

 ## Try out the API
-You can now see the OpenAPI docs and try out the API endpoints by hitting the `http://localhost:8000/docs` endpoint which would bring up a page that looks like this:
+You can now see the OpenAPI docs and try out the API endpoints by hitting `http://localhost:8000/docs` which would bring up a page that looks like this:

 ![Alt text](docs/images/openApi.png)